vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 There is a requirement to have only one output, and it will be of type `ActionResult`.

-#### `@UserInteractionWorkflowItem`
+#### `@UserInteractionItem`

-The decorator is used to specify an user interaction workflow item.
+The decorator is used to specify a user interaction item.

 ##### Supported Parameters

-- `target` - The name of the target to that user interaction workflow item is connected to.
-You can specify another user interaction workflow item as a target, thus chaining multiple user interaction components.
+- `target` - The name of the target that the user interaction item is connected to.
+You can specify another user interaction item as a target, thus chaining multiple user interaction components.
-- `exception` - The name of the next in line item in case an exception or a timeout is encountered occured during the execution of the current item.
+- `exception` - The name of the next in line item in case an exception or a timeout is encountered during the execution of the current item.
 If this is set to `null` or empty string, the parameter is ignored.
 If this is set to a string, but it does not exist in the workflow, it will point to the end of the workflow.

 In order to bind inputs and outputs, you do it with the `@In` and `@Out` decorators.